Nelson-Gon/pycite/README.md

 my_citations.cite()
 ```

----

-**Thank you very much and Keep Building**.
+# Notes

+This software is provided freely.
+If you have any concerns, please contact the author.
+Specifically, the papers
+used to test that the software works have been randomly chosen.
+In the event that you notice that any of those papers has
+been retracted, please immediately inform the author to remove that paper from the tests.

+**For Science!**

-> To report any issues, suggestions or improvement, please do so
+To report any issues, suggestions or improvement, please do so
 at [issues](https://github.com/Nelson-Gon/pycite/issues).

 > “Before software can be reusable it first has to be usable.” – Ralph Johnson